-- · a variety of experience and backgrounds; - · a core of business executives having substantial senior management and financial experience; - individuals who will represent the best interests of the shareholders as a whole rather than special interest constituencies; - the independence of at least a majority of the directors; and - individuals who represent a diversity of gender, race and age.
+- · a variety of experience and backgrounds; - a core of business executives having substantial senior management and financial experience;

+- individuals who will represent the best interests of the shareholders as a whole rather than special interest constituencies; - · the independence of at least a majority of the directors; and - individuals who represent a diversity of gender, race and age.

 In connection with its consideration of possible candidates for board membership, the committee also has identified areas of experience that members of the board should as a goal collectively possess.
-These areas include:
+The below graphic lists these skills and attributes and indicates which of the director nominees possess each.
+As shown, these skills and attributes are well represented within this group.